aldebaran/libqi/doc/source/messaging/api/future.rst

 ===========
 .. _api-promise:

-A :cpp:class:`qi::Promise` is an object that can create and satisfy :cpp:class:`qi::Future`.
+A `qi::Promise` is an object that can create and satisfy a `qi::Future`.
 Like *Future*, it has shared semantics (all copies of a Promise represent the same object).
 The next example illustrates it's basic use case: